derbyjs/derby/index.md

 model.subscribe('rooms.' + roomName, (err, room) {
   // Logs: 'rooms.lobby'
   console.log(room.path());
-  // A [reference](#references) is frequently created from a
+  // A reference is frequently created from a parameterized
-  // parameterized path pattern for use later.
-Refs may be
+  // path pattern for use later.
+Refs may be created directly
-  // created directly from a scoped model. model.ref('_room', room);
+  // from a scoped model
+  model.ref('_room', room);
 });
 {% endhighlight %}